computational-expression/lab08/README.md

 - System should automatically check thresholds and trigger buzzers when needed

 ## Reflection
-Write a team reflection in `writing/reflection.md` about:
+Write a team reflection in `writing/reflection.md` about (each person contributes):
 - What you learned about dictionaries
 - How git branching helped your team collaborate
 - Challenges you faced and how you solved them